dortania/OpenCore-Legacy-Patcher/docs/MONTEREY-DROP.md

 :::

-::: details Non-Metal Acceleration (Resolved in 0.2.5 and later)
+::: details non-Metal Acceleration (Resolved in 0.2.5 and later)

-* Non-Metal GPUs no longer have working acceleration patches:
+* non-Metal GPUs no longer have working acceleration patches:
   * Intel Ironlake and Sandy Bridge iGPUs
   * NVIDIA Tesla and Fermi GPUs
   * AMD TeraScale 1 and 2 GPUs